krauss/Blackjack/README.md

 `docker run -it -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY=$DISPLAY jrkrauss/blackjack:latest`

-P.S: The container execution exits with the error below: Sorry, I don't know how to fix it.
+P.S: This is the problem I mentioned before.
+The container execution exits with the error below:

 	No protocol specified
 	Exception in thread "main" java.awt.AWTError: Can't connect to X11 window server using ':0' as the value of the DISPLAY variable.